funkia/hareactive/README.md

 values are each associated with a point in time.

 An example could be a stream of keypresses that a user makes.
-Each keypress happens at a specific moment in time and has an associated with the specific key that was pressed.
+Each keypress happens at a specific moment in time and with a value indicating which key was pressed.

 The relationship between `Future` and `Stream` is the same as the relationship between having a variable that is a string and a variable that is a list of strings.
-You wouldn't store a username as `["foo"]` because there is always exactly one username.
+You wouldn't store a username as `["username"]` because there is always exactly one username.

-Similarly in Hareactive we don't use `Stream` to express the result of a http request since a http request only delivers a response exactly once.
+Similarly in Hareactive we don't use `Stream` to express the result of a HTTP-request since a HTTP-request only delivers a response exactly once.
 Use a `Future` for things where there is exactly one occurrence and `Stream` where there may be zero or more.